Monochromics/jungle-flame/README.md

   + Shows you the last time this summoner fed.
 Queries recent matches, looks for negative KDA, outputs stats/date/champ etc

 + /kills/:name
   + Find avg kill local on map for first 15 mins of the game.
-Needs mapped to testJS func still for mapping.
+Maps on a summoners rift model

 + /jkl/:name
   + Used to query live games.
-Grabs kill locale data on both junglers
+Grabs kill locale data on both junglers.
+Maps on a summoners rift model

-+ /test
-  + Functional demo of dynamically plotting average kill location of recent jungler's jungle games.